 Students must complete 37 credits of Human Services coursework, including 28 credits of major requirements and 9 credits of related electives in one area of concentration.

 The curriculum allows the student to choose an area of concentration or take courses from each general area, completing with the program with a final capstone experience course.
 Graduates are prepared to take the exam for certification as a Human Services-Board Certificate Practitioner (HS-BCP).

-Classes run in cohorts that begin in August and run for two years.
-Classes meet one night a week at the Mount's Frederick Campus from 6-9:30 p.m. and run in 5- to 8-week sessions.
+Classes meet one night a week at the Mount's Frederick Campus from 6-10 p.m. and run in 5- or 8-week sessions.

 *Students may be able to transfer credits from an accredited institution, contact the program advisor for more details.